phe-sto/CoBOL-GraalVM/README.md

 described on their website.
 Executing native code require a GraalVM package call [llvmt-toolchain](https://www.graalvm.org/docs/reference-manual/languages/llvm/#llvm-toolchain).
-On my system I already have *clang* and *lli* so I created symlinks *gu-clang* and *gu-lli*.
+On my system I already have *clang* and *lli* so I created symlinks *g-clang* and *g-lli*.
 I prefer to create a symlink with a different name for *clang* and *lli* executables rather than extending the path which will required the use of *update-alternatives*.
 A great [medium](https://medium.com/graalvm/graalvm-llvm-toolchain-f606f995bf) post from an Oracle collaborator detail the GraalVM llvm-toolchain.
 The installation gives the following LLVM version:

-    chrichri@chrichri-x470aorusultragaming:~/cobinatcci$ gu-lli --version
+    chrichri@chrichri-x470aorusultragaming:~/cobinatcci$ g-lli --version
     LLVM (http://llvm.org/):
       LLVM version 10.0.0-4-g22d2637565-bg83994d0b4b
       Optimized build.